-- Culverts and waterbars will be installed to maintain the natural drainage patterns. - Vehicles or equipment will not be allowed outside the planned LOD without the EM seeking prior approval from the landowner (and/or agricultural producer), and associated permit amendments as necessary.
-All vehicle and equipment traffic, parking, and material storage will be limited to the access road and/or designated work areas, such as laydown areas, with exception the use of low ground pressure equipment.
-Where repeated temporary access is necessary across portions of agricultural areas outside of the security fence, preparation for such access will consist of either stripping / stockpiling all topsoil linearly along the access road, or the use of timber matting. - Proposed permanent access will be established as soon as possible by removing topsoil according to the depth of topsoil as directed by the EM.
-Any extra topsoil removed from permanently converted areas (e.g. permanent roads, equipment pads, etc.) will be temporarily stockpiled and eventually spread evenly in adjacent agricultural areas within the Facility's LOD; however not to significantly alter the hydrology of the area. - For open-cut trenching, topsoil will be stripped from the work area adjacent to the trench (including segregated stockpile areas and equipment access).
-Trencher or road saw like equipment will not be allowed for trench excavation in agricultural areas, as the equipment does not segregate topsoil from subsoil.
-HDD installations, primarily designed to avoid impacts to wetlands and an existing pipeline, will also help to minimize agricultural ground disturbances.
+- Culverts and waterbars will be installed to maintain the natural drainage patterns. - Vehicles or equipment will not be allowed outside the planned LOD without the EM seeking prior approval from the landowners (and/or agricultural producer), and associated permit amendments as necessary.
+All vehicle and equipment traffic, parking, and material storage will be limited to the haul road and/or designated work areas, such as laydown areas, with exception of the use of low ground pressure equipment.
+Where repeated temporary access is necessary across portions of agricultural areas outside the security fence, preparation for such access will consist of either stripping/stockpiling all topsoil linearly along the haul road, or the use of timber matting. - Proposed permanent access will be established as soon as possible by removing topsoil according to the depth of topsoil as directed by the EM.
+Any extra topsoil removed from permanently converted areas (e.g., permanent roads, equipment pads, etc.) will be temporarily stockpiled and eventually spread evenly in adjacent agricultural areas within the Facility's LOD.
+This will be completed in such a way to not significantly alter the hydrology of the area. - For open-cut trenching, topsoil will be stripped from the work area adjacent to the trench (including segregated stockpile areas and equipment access).
+Trencher or road saw-like equipment will not be allowed for trench excavation in agricultural areas, as the equipment does not segregate topsoil from subsoil.
+Horizontal directional drilling (HDD) installations, primarily designed to avoid impacts to wetlands and an existing pipeline, will also help to minimize agricultural ground disturbances.
 Any HDD drilling fluid inadvertently discharged will be removed from agricultural areas.
-Narrow open trenches less than 25 feet long involving a single directly buried conductor or conduit (as required) to connect short rows within the array, will be considered exempt from topsoil segregation.
+Narrow, open trenches less than 25 feet long involving a single directly buried conductor or conduit (as required) to connect short rows within the array, will be considered exempt from topsoil segregation.